skytreader/sortcery/readme.markdown

 # Compilation

-There are two compilation "modes": test and, uh, nontest.
-Test mode compiles with profiling flags that allow for coverage reporting.
-However, this adds code to the binaries which you may not want if you are, say, profiling performance.
+There are a couple of flags you can pass to `make` when compiling/building.

-To build in test mode just pass a `TEST=y` flag.
-That is,
+- `TEST` will compile with flags that allow test coverage reports.

-    make TEST=y [target]
+- `DEBUG` will compile with flags that allow for debugging with tools like `gdb`.

-Ommitting the flag will create a binary that is only the code in this repository.
+All these flags are optional.
+You may not want to use them if you are profiling for, say, performance.

 Note that if you modify some source files after a build and then make with a different flag, it is not guaranteed that your whole binary follows the flag of your most recent compilation.
 To prevent this, invoke make with the always build flag.

-    make -B [TEST=y] [target]
+    make -B [...flags...] [target]